Skip to main content

 1. mTLS Authentication - Secure communication between components using mutual TLS

-3. JWT Session Management - Secure, expirable tokens for web sessions
+3. Session Management - Secure, expirable sessions for the web UI and API access

 For more details, see the TLS Security and Authentication Configuration documentation.